NULL-header/react-test-util/doc/features.md

 This is to use in test.
 Usually, you must define function to render the components; But you can use this to make it simpler than without this.

-## getPropsFactory

-This is to use to make getter of the property of component for function to render; And this is a shorthund of arrow function.

 ## getElementsFrom

 This is to use to get elements.
 So, you run it after function to render. it is taken factory pattern; If you pass the element as argument to this, this return instance of the class to search element.
 It has a method which can search elements by name of tag.
 And the method return instance of the class which extends Array; So, the method is factory pattern, too.
 There is the search result in the instance.